 Bonding Sulphur and Oxygen

 Nonbonded interactions between sulphur atom and carbonyl oxygen atom have been observed in proteins and small molecules.
+Electron deficient, bivalent sulfur atoms have two areas of positive electrostatic potential, a consequence of the low-lying σ* orbitals of the C−S bond that are available for interaction with electron donors including oxygen and nitrogen atoms and, possibly, π-systems.
 In the GABA ligand below (J. Med.
 Chem.
 2002, 45, 1887-1900 ), whilst the he C-5 and C-6 aromatic rings (interplanar torsions ca. 58 and 63°, respectively) were twisted out of plane with the central pyridone, the thiazole was clearly coplanar with the pyridone ring (interplanar torsion ca. 3°), with a close intramolecular contact of the sulphur and the carbonyl oxygen (S...O ) 2.76 Angstrom; (van der Waals radii S 1.80 Angstrom, O 1.52 Angstrom).

 Bonding to Halogens